Workers Comp Rating Acronym NOC

 For instance, Store Employees, NOC means that the classification of your employees could not be associated with a more specific code.
 This is one of the most common mistakes that we see on policies and audits by the insurance carriers.
 These Class Codes are much more expensive as the NOC Classification Codes are seen as more risky.
 The more specific Class Codes can be a more accurate assessment of the employees covered in the policy.

-If your receive a policy or premium audit with any NOC’s on it, there could possibly be a more specific Class Code.
+If your receive a policy or premium audit with Not Otherwise Classified on it, there could possibly be a more specific Class Code.
 The previous example could be more specific by using the Store: Clothing or Wearing Apparel Classification Code.
 This type of Class Code will always be less expensive than the NOC code.

 Article provided by James J Moore, AIC, MBA, ChFC, ARM.
 All articles are original content.
 Check out the full website at www.cutcompcosts.com.